But, not to worry, we got you covered.

 Flights to Barcelona?

-We enjoy Kiwi.com to find cheap flights all over Europe including Barcelona.
+We enjoy Kiwi.com to find cheap flights all over Europe including Barcelona and Madrid.

 This new website has super cool features like a so-called radius search.
 Just draw a circle over Europe and find the cheapest rates for the area.